 In case of absence of this cogeneration part because of the shut down of the paper mill, the efficiency will drop to about 26% and so this criterion is not respected.

-The no respect of these energy efficiency criteria involves different consequences depending of the period when the SKCP paper mill is closed.
+This situation is foreseen in CRE II rules and will involve different consequences depending of the period when the SKCP paper mill will close.

 Once SVD 19 has proved that the steam is no longer possible to be supplied because of the shut down of the paper mill to the French administration, the possible situation are the followings: